Working with actions

 4. 4

-Write your JavaScript code in the editor
+Write your JavaScript code in the code editor

 Info